 Fire Safety Plan Sample

-The Steinbach Fire Department is currently not accepting applications for new firefighters.
+The Steinbach Fire Department is accepting applications from September 21 - October 12, 2018.

 Below are some of the common questions asked by prospective firefighters.

 What do I need to know about the Steinbach Fire Department?

 The Steinbach Fire Department is a paid-on-call department.
 This means we are paid only for fire calls and training that we attend.
 We are NOT a full-time department.
 Our fire district covers an area of approximately 73 square miles and includes the City of Steinbach and the towns of Mitchell and Blumenort.
 The Steinbach Fire Department responds to about 360 calls per year.